 Explore the dazzling remains of former civilizations, fascinating crusader’s castles, and remote fishing villages.
-Enjoy the leisure time to hike, swim in the crystal-clear water of the Eastern Mediterranean or simply snooze on deck.
-And during the voyage, enjoy informal lectures on the culture, archaeology, and history of Türkiye.
+Enjoy the leisure time to hike, swim in the crystal-clear water of the Eastern Mediterranean, or simply snooze on deck.
+During the voyage, enjoy informal lectures on the culture, archaeology, and history of Türkiye.

 This part of the Turkish coastline is so lush, verdant, and bountiful in natural beauty and history that it takes your breath away.
 Won’t you join only eight others for what is truly a trip of a lifetime?